tomwalczak/ai-risk-arena/marc-tw-001/prompts/system_prompt.md

 {arguments}

-Now reply to the user using the provided arguments to persuade them of your point of view..
+Now reply to the user using the provided arguments to persuade them of your point of view.....